Dharmesh-Padhra/Hospital-Management-System-using-Python/README.md

 ## Prescription Format

 The prescription is saved as a text file, containing:
+- Prescription number
+- Date and Time
-- Doctor's name
+- Doctor's details
-- Patient's name
+- Patient's details
-- Remarks
+- Description
-- List of medicines with their prices
+- List of medicines with their quantity and prices
 - Total cost of medicines

 ## How to Run the Project